French bishops approve payouts for sex abuse victims - Journal du Cameroun

 The size of the payouts will be made will be determined at a meeting in April, conference chairman Eric de Moulins-Beaufort, the archbishop of Reims, told reporters.

+They would prioritise paying victims of abuse where the offences happened too long ago to be prosecuted.
+Victims whose cases could still be prosecuted would receive payments at a later date.

+Those paying into the fund would be bishops, any members of the Church who wanted to contribute — and those priests, still alive, who had committed the abuse.

-But any money paid was designed neither as compensation that would be determined by a court “or by canonical justice”, nor as reparation.
+But any money paid was designed neither as compensation that would be determined by a court “or by canonical justice”, nor as reparation, said Moulins-Beaufort

 But some victims said this did not go far enough.